JoshTheDerf/LDRParser/README.md

       // line type 5. pos1 and 2 define the line vertices, ctl1 and 2 are the control points.
       "optlines": [
         {
+          // Bitmask (as Integer) representing the BFC values.
+          // bit 0 = Winding.
+0 if CCW, 1 if CW
+          // bit 1 = Clip.
+0 if clip is not specified or disabled, 1 if it is enabled.
+          // bit 2 = Invertnext.
+0 if invertnext is not specified, 1 if it is enabled.
+          // All Together:
+          // - 4 = 100 = Winding: CCW, Clip: disabled, Invertnext enabled.
+          // - 3 = 011 = Winding: CW, Clip: enabled, Invertnext disabled.
+          // - 1 = 001 = Winding: CW, Clip: disabled, Invertnext disabled.
+          // - .. and so on.
+Most common values are 0, 4, and 1.
+          "bfc": 0
           "color": "16",
           "pos1": [
             "-1",